schoolofcities/design-components/README.md

 - Width: 3.4 inches (half page) or 6.8 inches (full page).

 - Max height: 8.5 inches.
-Feel free to adjust height to best fit the graphic and limit excess white space.
+Feel free to adjust height to best fit the graphic and limit excess white space (as long as it is less than the max)

 - Select fonts that would be the same or pair well with those used in broader report layout design.
 Fallback to using TradeGothicBold for titles and OpenSans for all other text (e.g. axis labels, legend text, etc.) if layout design isn't set or ready or want something standard to previous SofC work.